 for Long-Time Support

-communications has been fraught with many failures.
+realm of space-based communications has been fraught with many failures.
 As with most endeavors, it is thanks to

 the relative few who have sacrificed and endured against overwhelming odds to bring significant technological advances in

 communications to the many.
 Space presents a particularly difficult venue because of the harsh deployment and operational

 environment, and inaccessibility after deployment.
-Personal sacrifice has taken the form of depression, financial ruin, lost
+Personal sacrifice has taken the form of depression, financial ruin,

-look inside his home-workshop-studio.
-Mr. Polsfuss designed and built the record cutter that he used in his early
+a contemporary look inside his home-workshop-studio.
+Mr. Polsfuss designed and built the record cutter that he used in his

 for Their support!